Looking for the perfect crochet prayer shawl pattern to make for someone you care about? Find the perfect list of free patterns here!

 Yarn: Stylecraft Classique Cotton (Fingering Weight #1)

 Bulky weight yarn is your best friend when you need to complete a crochet project in a jiffy.
 The solid construction of this rectangular shawl is perfect for someone who’s always cold.
-The stitchwork of this free crochet prayer shawl pattern uses an interesting combination of single and double crochet stitches.
+The stitchwork of this free crochet prayer shawl pattern uses an interesting combination of single and double crochet stitches in its prayer shawl crochet patterns.

 Designer: Designs by KN